ga-wdi-boston/http-study/study.md

 Which server is the request sent to?
 How does the server know what to respond with?
 Both of these questions are answered by *uniform resource locator (URL)*.

+From the url, the request is sent to the domain name within the url.
+The path to and file requested is also included in the url
 > ![URL](https://cloud.githubusercontent.com/assets/388761/12622184/2c0143dc-c4f2-11e5-84af-55f723dd6639.png)
 >
 > unknown source